 When you are passionate about your cause and your business it can be hard to step out of your bubble and see things from a different perspective.
 Most funding these days takes the form of some kind of partnership, and a partnership is most successful when it is mutually beneficial.

 My recommendation: Consider why the funder may have established this funding program.
 What do they want to achieve from this funding?
 What do they want this program to say about them?
 How could your organisation help them with that?
 Once you have an idea of why they may have established this funding program, consider how your proposal will help that organisation achieve that objective and find a way to articulate that in your application.

 The person or panel reading your funding application will likely be reading hundreds.
 They want to quickly and easily understand what you do, what the funding will allow you to achieve, the impact that will make and why your organisation is the best choice to create that impact.
 Many times I have read, and reread funding applications and been no clearer about what the organisation does, the impact it is seeking to create or what it is actually asking for.
 Many use jargon or specialised references while other submissions assume the impact of the problem it addresses is commonly understood and/or the impact of the applicant’s solution to the problem is obvious.

-My recommendation: Always have a top line (1 or 2 sentence) response that succinctly answers the question.
-You don’t want to the person reviewing your application to have to read between the lines or search for your answer among paragraphs of detail.
+My recommendation: Always have a top-line (1 or 2 sentences) response that succinctly answers the question.
+You don’t want the person reviewing your application to have to read between the lines or search for your answer among paragraphs of detail.